 I prided myself on the fact that as a family we ate very healthy: home cooked meals every night with lots of vegetables and lean proteins.
 And I thought that we were reasonable about sugar consumption.

-That night she slept through from 9pm to 8am.
+That night our daughter slept through from 9pm to 8am.
 ELEVEN hours straight!!

-That night she slept from 9:30pm to 11am.
+That night our toddler slept from 9:30pm to 11am.
 MORE than TWELVE hours straight!!

 And the next night it was twelve hours again!